Splunk® Enterprise

 $SPLUNK_HOME\bin\splunk.exe cmd btool server list kvstore

-2. In the command's output, if sslVerifyServerCert is set to true, make a note of the value on the kvstore stanza and skip the next step.
-However, if sslVerifyServerCert is not present or it's set to false, use the commands in the next step instead.
+2. In the command's output, if sslVerifyServerCert is set to true, then skip directly to Step 4.
+However, if sslVerifyServerCert is not present or it's set to false, discard the previous command's output, and use the commands in Step 3 instead.

 • Unix: